 The Cymbidium dayanum is also called “Day’s Cymbidium.”
 It grows in the mountains of China and is a favorite among collectors.
 The ideal temperatures for The Day’s Cymbidium is between 60°F-75°F.

 The Cymbidium lowianum is also called the “Low’s cymbidium.”
 It is native to Southern China and is a high-maintenance plant that will need proper care in order for it to thrive.

 Q: How do I know if my Cymbidium boat orchid is healthy?

 A: If you’ve been providing it with the proper amount of light, water, and care then your plant should be relatively healthy.
-If not there are a few things that can cause this – for instance overwatering or a lack of sunlight.
+If not there are a few things that can cause this like overwatering or a lack of sunlight.

-Q: I’ve just repotted my Cymbidium boat orchid, how long will it take for new roots to grow?
+Q: I’ve just repotted my Boat orchid, how long will it take for new roots to grow?